 Many student organizations are available at West Georgia Technical College, and other organizations are currently being researched in order to offer a broader range of activities in the near future.
 Joining one of the following organizations can enrich a student’s academic experience and facilitate meeting other students.
-For more information, students may contact the Student Activities Coordinator at 770.537.5722.
+For more information, students may contact the Student Life Coordinator at 770.537.5722 or email@example.com.

 For policies and procedures relating to RSOs, please click here.